aldryn/aldryn-boilerplate-bootstrap3/docs/codestyle/javascript.rst

 - End files with a single newline character.

 Use indentation when making long method chains.
-Use a leading dot, which emphasizes that the line is a method call, not a new statement.
+Use a leading dot, which emphasises that the line is a method call, not a new statement.

 .. code-block:: javascript